hardikkumarpatel/hardikkumarpatel/README.md

-<h1 align="center">Hi 👋, I'm Hardik Patel! 👋</h1>
+<h1 align="center">Hi 👋, I'm Hardik Patel!</h1>

 ## 🚀 About Me
-I'm a full-stack developer, a passionate self-taught full-stack web developer, and a freelance software engineer from India. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+- I'm a full-stack developer, a passionate self-taught full-stack web developer, and a freelance software engineer from India. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.

 # 💻 Tech Stack:
 <p>